LiC202/Joseki-Library/README.md

 For those who do but haven't heard of Joseki before, it's pretty much the equivalent of an opening in Chess.
 The differences are that multiple can be played in a game since they're usually limited to a corner (of which there are obviously four).
 One other difference is that in Joseki, you have the option of Tenuki-ing, which means ignoring what your opponent did completely and playing somewhere else on the board.
 Because of the context dependant nature of playing Tenuki, I have added a button that "plays Tenuki", rather than you, the user, needing to play somewhere else specific.

 # How To Use
-Run 'main.exe' or the 'Joseki Library' shortcut for the game to run.
+Use 'Joseki Library.exe' to run the app.
+I'd recommend creating a shortcut and hiding the folder away somewhere.

 General Use:
 * Click on the board to make a move.
 You don't have an opponent, since the aim is to learn the Joseki playing as either white or black, so stones you place will alternate between black and white (black plays first).